-2.7 PROVIDE A PROCUREMENT SERVICE WHICH SUPPORTS EFFECTIVE PROCUREMENT WHICH DELIVERS BEST VALUE
+2.7 PROVIDE A PROCUREMENT SERVICE WHICH SUPPORTS EFFECTIVE PROCUREMENT WHICH DELIVERS BEST VALUE procurement community to ensure these valuable lessons are considered for future procurements.

 The procurement business processes are reviewed by the Procurement Team on a cyclical basis ensuring all processes are reviewed annually.
 This review ensures they reflect current legislation and meet the needs of the users.
 A number of processes have, and continue to be, amended and developed to support the changing procurement landscape.